 David Hill Vineyards & Winery

 Since my last visit to David Hill, several things have changed.
-First David Hill is now located in a new AVA, Tualatin Hills, established in 2020 and defined by Kinton, Cornelius, and Laurelwood soils.
+First, David Hill is now located in a new AVA, Tualatin Hills, established in 2020 and defined by Kinton, Cornelius, and Laurelwood soils.
 The year before, 2019, Chad Stock became their winemaker.

-One of David Hill’s name to fame is it houses some of the oldest vines because one of the pioneers of Oregon wine, Chuck Coury, snuck cuttings in a suitcase from Alsace and planted them in 1965 on the property.
+One of David Hill’s names to fame is it houses some of the oldest vines because one of the pioneers of Oregon wine, Chuck Coury, snuck cuttings in a suitcase from Alsace and planted them in 1965 on the property.
 These included, Pinot Noir, Gewürztraminer, Sylvaner, Semillon, Pinot Blanc, and Riesling.
 The majority of these vines still exist.